rocaltair/ltrace/README.md

 Variables show in each frame are sorted by declaration order.

-If you are using luajit, param names will be showed in brackets.
+If you are using luajit or lua 5.2 later, param names will be showed in brackets.
 See Example

 ```
 frameidx @filepath.lua:linenum in <functionName()>